Rare Diseases Clinical Trials Toolbox

 FIND A FUNDER

 Industry-initiated clinical trials are financially supported by the industry.
-The primary investigator (PI) salary and the costs associated with running the trial are all covered by the pharmaceutical or medical device company that conceived the clinical trial.
-In investigator-initiated trials, however, it is usually the PI who applies for funding through research programs and government grants to fund their conceived research project.
+The principal investigator (PI) salary and the costs associated with running the trial are all covered by the pharmaceutical company that conceived the clinical trial.
+In investigator-initiated trials (IIT), however, usually is the PI who applies for funding through research programs and government grants to fund their conceived research project.

 Industry funded trials

 Industry- funded and industry-sponsored clinical research is paid by an industry organization that has contracted with a faculty member to conduct a clinical trial that involves an intervention with, or observation of, a disease or biomedical condition, or a registry/repository related to a disease or biomedical condition.
-For most industry-funded clinical trials, the industry organization designs the study and owns the protocol, data and results.
+For most industry-funded clinical trials, the industry organization acts as sponsor and designs the study, owns the protocol, data and results.

 Academic-sponsored trials funded by industry